This BLOG On How To Write Letter Of Explanations To Underwriters Was UPDATED On January 2nd, 2019

 How To Write Letter Of Explanations To Underwriters On Late Payments

-Most mortgage lenders do not want to see late payments or collections after a borrower has filed bankruptcy or a foreclosure.
+Most mortgage lenders do not want to see late payments or collections after a borrower has filed bankruptcy or foreclosure.

 - There are lenders who will consider approving a mortgage loan to borrowers who have had late payments or collection after a bankruptcy or foreclosure with an approve/eligible per Automated Underwriting System Findings